Germany–Vietnam relations

 Germany–Vietnam relations are the bilateral relations between Germany and Vietnam.

-Germany has an embassy in Hanoi while Vietnam has an embassy in Berlin.
+Germany has an embassy in Hanoi and a consulate general in Ho Chi Minh City, while Vietnam has an embassy in Berlin and a consulate general in Frankfurt.

 History

 World War I

 During the first 6 months of World War I the government-general of French Indochina expelled all German and Austro-Hungarian people living in French Indochina.

 The two largest pre-war import/export houses, Speidel & Co. and F. Engler & Co., were German companies which caused them to be officially re-organised as French companies, however in reality they continued to operate under both German control and using German capital.
 During the 1910s Speidel & Co. was the largest importer of European goods into the country with Engler being one of its major competitors.
 After the German owners were expulsed from the company lower level employees tried to continue running these companies despite increasing push back from the French colonial authorities by means of arbitrary customs enforcement, freight interference, and regulatory aggravations.
 Later the French would seize all of the German Speidel Company's warehouses and would sell the seized goods at low prices both to Vietnamese consumers and Chinese exporters to try and increase revenue.
 These goods included rice, wine, and canned goods.